jay4kelly/JaySkiSite/README.md

 For my Senior Capstone project I created a web site to provide skiing information about ski areas in the New England area.
 The site also allows users to post their own ski reviews.

+## Features

+- Provide list of US Eastern Ski Mountains
+- Live mountain statistics for each mountain
+- Ability to post and view reviews

 ## Technologies Utilized

 - Ruby on Rails - web application framework